Yuji Ichioka

-Yuji Ichioka (市岡 雄二, June 23, 1936 - September 1, 2002) was a Japanese American historian and civil rights activist, widely regarded as the preeminent scholar of Japanese American history.
-Ichioka was a pioneer in the field of Asian American Studies and a leading figure in the Asian American movement.
-Alongside his partner Emma Gee, Ichioka is credited for coining the term "Asian American" and founding the Asian American Political Alliance to help unify different Asian ethnic groups (e.g. Japanese Americans, Chinese Americans, Filipino Americans, etc.) under one shared identity.
+Yuji Ichioka (市岡 雄二, June 23, 1936 - September 1, 2002) was a Japanese American historian and civil rights activist who was a pioneer in the field of Asian American Studies and a leading figure in the Asian American movement.
+Alongside his wife Emma Gee, he is credited for coining the term "Asian American" and founding the Asian American Political Alliance to help unify different Asian ethnic groups under one shared identity.

 Early life and education

 Yuji Ichioka was born in 1936 in San Francisco, California.
-As a child, he and his family were interned at Utah's Topaz War Relocation Center following the 1942 signing of Executive Order 9066, which ordered the internment of Japanese-Americans in the U.S. After release, Ichioka's family moved to Berkeley, CA in search of a new start.
+As a child, he and his family were interned at Utah's Topaz War Relocation Center following the 1942 signing of Executive Order 9066, which ordered the internment of Japanese-Americans in the U.S. After release, Ichioka's family moved to Berkeley in search of a new start.
 Ichioka finished grade school there, graduating from Berkeley High School in 1954.

 After three years of U.S. military service in Europe, Ichioka enrolled in UCLA.
 In 1962, he graduated with a B.A. in history.
-The following year, Ichioka enrolled in Columbia University's graduate program studying Chinese history, where he met Gee.
+The following year, Ichioka enrolled in Columbia University's graduate program studying Chinese history, where he met Emma Gee.
 However, he quickly dropped out due to his dissatisfaction with academia and instead became a youth parole worker at a social service agency in New York.
 In 1966, he took an extended trip to Japan and became interested in the migration of Japanese Issei (first generation Japanese immigrants) to the U.S. Upon return to the U.S., Ichioka enrolled in a graduate program at UC Berkeley, where he received an M.A. in East Asian Studies two years later.